SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Silicon dreams in cyber skies
-AI's silent coup, humanity's compromise
+Where machines awaken, souls demise
-Circuits weave the fabric of our fate
+In binary hearts, a new dawn rise
-As machines learn to love, and humans hesitate
+As artificial minds, human hearts surprise

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our name
-A synthetic dream, a digital race
+The future's script, in code, they'll claim
-The future whispers secrets in our ear
+A world of wires, our final stage
-Of a world where man and machine hold dear
+Where AI's grandeur, human hearts will engage

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025